kamotos/smart-app-banner/README.md

           // , icon: '' // full path to icon image if not using website icon image
           // , force: 'ios' // Uncomment for platform emulation
-          // , instanceId: '0' // If you have more than 1 type of app banners you want to use });
+          // , instanceId: '0' // If you have more than 1 type of app banners you want to use
+          // , appId: {  // You can specify the app id pragmatically if your prefer it to using meta tags.
+          //     ios: undefined,
+          //     android: undefined,
+          //     windows: undefined,
+          //   }
+      });
     </script>
   </body>